DanteB918/Dev-Env/README.md

 # Wordpress Locally

-Bash script for running wordpress site locally.
+Bash script for a local development environment for running wordpress site locally.

 With a GUI that looks like this!
 ![image](https://user-images.githubusercontent.com/100642899/204152751-2c350f10-a509-451c-a982-ea35a5e09539.png)